IceWizard7/terminal-widgets/docs/configuration_guide.md

 ```

 ### 2.2 Configure secrets
-Edit the `secrets.env` file located at `config/secrets.env` to add your API keys and preferred settings.
+Edit / create the `secrets.env` file located at `config/secrets.env` to add your API keys and preferred settings.
 > ⚠️ Make sure to **NEVER** share your secrets with anybody.

 Example: